MAGNESIUM - HEALTH BENEFITS, DEFICIENCY, MAGNESIUM RICH-FOODS AND GUIDE TO BEST FORMS OF MAGNESIUM

 Therefore, magnesium citrate powder can be just as good — or even better — than capsules.
 Magnesium glycinate, on the other hand (while it may be the best choice for some from a health perspective), does not have a pleasant enough taste to be used in pure powder form.

 12. 5.
-Magnesium Flakes, Epsom Salt, Magnesium Oils, and Magnesium Oil Sprays (for external use)
+Magnesium Flakes, Epsom Salt, Magnesium Oils, and Magnesium Oil Sprays (For External Use)

 Magnesium can also be obtained through external use — for example, by adding magnesium flakes or Epsom salt to baths or foot soaks.
 Magnesium is also available for topical application in the form of magnesium oil or magnesium oil spray.